-Marriage in real life is not like it is portrayed in mills and boons or hallmark movies.
+Marriage, in reality, is not like it is portrayed in Mills and Boon or Hallmark movies.

 Relationships with your in-laws are always tricky.

 You can still aim to make peace with your disrespectful in-laws and live a fulfilling marriage with your spouse if you deal with the situation smartly and appropriately.

 Where there is a problem, there is a solution too.
 And you must not forget this!

 There are a handful of ways through which you can demand respect while not demeaning yourself to their standards.
 You need to learn how to set boundaries with in-laws while maintaining your dignity.

 Read along for a couple of handy tips for dealing with difficult or toxic in-laws.

 1. Don’t expect the marriage to be a pie in the sky

 Love makes you believe in reveries.
 You tend to like everything about your partner, be it their friends or family, at the beginning of your relationship.

 You and your partner might have made a whole bunch of promises in the dating stage that might be far away from reality.